General and Website Questions

 - Submit the admissions application if you have not previously done so.
 There is a one-time application fee of $25.

-- Have your official transcript sent to the Office of Admissions and Records.
+- Have your official transcript sent to the Office of Records and Registration.
 You may hand-deliver your official transcript in a sealed envelope, or have your official transcript mailed or sent electronically from your original school to any of our three campuses.

 See Credit for Prior Learning for more information.